Tangle contact homology: Simplicial decompositions for Weinstein pairs

 \subsection{Simplicial descent for Weinstein pairs}

 Let $((C,C'), (\boldsymbol V, \boldsymbol V'))$ be a simplicial decomposition of a Weinstein pair $(X,P)$.
-In this section we prove that we have a gluing formula for the Chekanov--Eliashberg dg-algebra $CE^\ast((P, \boldsymbol h'); X)$.
+In this section we prove that we have a gluing formula that computes the Chekanov--Eliashberg dg-algebra $CE^\ast((P, \boldsymbol h'); X)$.
 In a special case this may be regarded as a gluing formula for the Chekanov--Eliashberg dg-algebra with loop space coefficients, see \cref{rmk:gluing_of_loop_spaces}.

 Let $\boldsymbol h$ and $\boldsymbol h'$ be handle decompositions of $\boldsymbol V$ and $\boldsymbol V'$ respectively, as in \cref{sec:ce_dga_for_hypersurface_wrt_simp_decomp}.
-Let $\varSigma_{X_P}(\boldsymbol h') \subset \partial X_{P_0}$ be the union of the top attaching spheres of the simplicial handle $P_0 \times D_\varepsilon T^\ast \varDelta^1$.
+Let $\varSigma_{X_P}(\boldsymbol h') \subset \partial (X_{P})_0$ be the union of the top attaching spheres of the simplicial handle $P_0 \times D_\varepsilon T^\ast \varDelta^1$.
 We use the notation

 From \cite[Section 2.5.1]{asplund2021simplicial} we recall the following.
 For each $k$-face $\sigma_k \in C$ define

 where $\widetilde{\boldsymbol V}_{\supsetneq \sigma_i,f}(\sigma_k)$ is the set of Weinstein manifolds $\widetilde V^{(\ell)}_{\sigma_{\ell}}(\sigma_k)$ for $f \supset \sigma_\ell \supsetneq \sigma_i$ with the same Weinstein hypersurfaces as in $\boldsymbol V$, and the Weinstein hypersurfaces induced by the inclusion $\{0\} \times (W \times \left\{0\right\}) \hookrightarrow (-\infty,0] \times (W \times \R)$ for those $\widetilde V^{(\ell)}_{\sigma_\ell}(\sigma_k)$ of the form as in the bottom row of \eqref{eq:stopped_handle_data}.
 Finally define $\widetilde{\boldsymbol V}(\sigma_k) := \bigcup_{\substack{f\in F \\ \sigma_i \subset f}} \widetilde{\boldsymbol V}_{\supsetneq \sigma_i,f}(\sigma_k)$ and